SUSSEX GOP

 The 36th Representative District consists of towns such as Milford, Ellendale, Lincoln, Slaughter Beach.
 See State of Delaware Department of Elections State Representative District 36 Map.

-RDC Albert "Bert" Adams and
+RDC Albert "Bert" Adams

 37th District